f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Topic 70: Myth and Splendor - Wealth and Castles.

-Peaks sharply in the late 1780s and has another smaller peak in the 1830s, aligning with the genre's fascination with the aristocracy and ancient edifices.
+Peaks sharply in the late 1780s and has another smaller peak in the 1830s, aligning with the genre's fascination with the aristocracy and ancient sights.